Bill Oliver (politician)

 William George Oliver is a Canadian politician, who was elected to the Legislative Assembly of New Brunswick in the 2014 provincial election.
 He represents the electoral district of Kings Centre as a member of the Progressive Conservatives.

-Oliver served as a Minister in the Higgs administration.
 He was re-elected in the 2018 and 2020 provincial elections.

+While in opposition between 2014 and 2018, he was deputy whip and opposition critic for WorkSafeNB.
+From 2018 until being elected Speaker in 2020, Oliver served as Minister of Transportation and Infrastructure in the Higgs government.